local-ch/lhs/README.md

 ## Endpoints

-You setup a LHS::Record by configuring one or multiple backend endpoints.
+You setup a LHS::Record by configuring one or multiple endpoints.
 You can also add request options for an endpoint (see following example).

 ```ruby
 class Feedback < LHS::Record